Types of Paragraphs in Essay or Academic Writing: With Examples

 How to Write a Persuasive Paragraph

-Just like other paragraphs, persuasive essays consist of the topic sentences, body sentences, and closing sentences.
+Just like other paragraphs, persuasive essays consist of topic sentences, body sentences, and closing sentences.
 The topic sentence should state the controversial opinion clearly so that the reader can grasp it fully.

 The body sentences should support that opinion.
 Here rhetorical questions can be used to influence the opinion of a reader and emotionally charged phrases can be used to prove reactions.